 So, once again it was time to go a-hunting on the web for cars for sale.
 We got a 1998 Solectria Force for $15K.
 A bit much.
 It's supposed to have a range of 50 miles, which sounded great!
 It was delivered Jan 22, 2005 the day of a blizzard!
 So it's first contribution to the family was the need to be dug out.

 It too is a conversion, of a Geo Metro, but professionally done by Solectria.
 Unfortunately it turned out not to have the advertised range--we were getting something less than 20 miles.
 Eventually we learned that one battery had leaked acid all over the battery compartment, corroding and shorting out the battery heaters.
 The prior owner had believed the batteries to be only one year old, but investigation proved them to be four years old instead.
 He gave us a rebate for the batteries, and we had them and the battery heater replaced.
 It needed a few more repairs as well, but now it's a sweet little car.

 It gets about 40 miles to the charge, less on the freeway, more in town.
 Electric cars like going slowly---there's no power wastage, while there is loss when taking power from batteries rapidly.
 We often argued about who got to take the Force.
 "I'm going 12 miles."
 "I'm going 20!
 I get the Force!"
 Sometimes we talk about getting another Force.

-The Force is much more reliable than the Rabbit was; it did leave us in the lurch once when a loose connection in the DC-DC connector came out, but has otherwise been good.
+The Force is much more reliable than the Rabbit was; it did leave us in the lurch once when a loose connection in the DC-DC connector came out, but was otherwise good for many years.

 We managed to get the license plate "NO GAS".
 This spurs a lot of parking lot conversations, and even some at red lights!